jhudel26/Eru-Studio-V2/README.md

 ## 📄 License

-This project is provided as-is for educational and personal use.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software in accordance with the terms of the MIT license.

 ## 🆘 Support